openstack-archive/senlin/doc/source/user/clusters.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When there are clusters in the Senlin database, you can request Senlin to show
-the details about a cluster you are intersted in.
+the details about a cluster you are interested in.

 You can use the name, the ID or the "short ID" of a cluster to name a cluster
 for show.
 Senlin API and engine will verify if the identifier you specified